agrafix/homepage/_posts/2016-05-27-parser-combinators.md

             Right f -> runParser (fmap f continue) rest
 {% endhighlight %}

-The `<*>` implementation is a little bit more interesting, so here is what is does in words: first, we run the left hand parser to receive the function (`a -> b`) which we must apply to the value of the second parser.
-Then, we either propagate failure, or we use our previously defined `Functor` instance to convert the second parser `Parser a` to a `Parser b` and then run that on the left over of the left hand parser.
+The `<*>` implementation is a little bit more interesting, so here is what it does in words: first, we run the left hand parser to receive the function (`a -> b`) which we must then apply to the value of the second parser.
+Next, we either propagate failure, or we use our previously defined `Functor` instance to convert the second parser `Parser a` to a `Parser b` and run that on the left over of the left hand parser.

 After defining `Applicative` we will also implement it's close friend and very handy `Alternative`: